Knot Categorification from Mirror Symmetry, Part II: Lagrangians: Equivariant Homological Mirror Symmetry

 It is not difficult to show that that \beq Hom_{{\mathscr D}_{\cal X}}({\cal P}_i, {\cal S}_i) = {\mathbb C}=Hom_{{\mathscr D}_{\cal X}}({\cal S}_i, {\cal P}_i[2]\{-1,0\} ), \eeq are the only non-vanishing Hom's from ${\cal P}$'s to ${\cal S}[k]\{{\vec d}\}$'s.
 From the resolution of ${\cal S}_i$, one also finds that \beq \eeq which are the Homs's between the branes on the vanishing cycles of the $A_{m-1}$ singularity.
 Observe that all these Hom's respect Serre duality \eqref{mirr3}, which in our context states that for any pair of branes ${\cal F}, {\cal G} \in \MDX$, at least one of which has compact support,

-where the shift in equivariant degree comes from the fact holomorphic line bundle scales under ${\mathbb C}^{\times}_{\fq}$ with degree $1$, and the overall sign is a matter of convention, motivated by degrees of $Homs$ between ${\cal P}$'s to come out to be the natural ones.
+where the shift in equivariant degree comes from the fact holomorphic vector bundle scales under ${\mathbb C}^{\times}_{\fq}$ with degree $1$, and the overall sign is a matter of convention, motivated by degrees of Homs between ${\cal P}$'s to come out to be the natural ones.